 Participants will then transit to an offshore wind farm on a vessel to see an offshore wind farm in operation*.

 The programme will be taught in English.
 Applicants should have a suitable level of proficiency in the use of the English language.

 All of the offshore wind and hydrogen modules are taught by industry experts who have been directly involved in the development, delivery and operation of some of the largest offshore wind farm projects around the world and hydrogen projects in the UK.
 The course will also identify and analyse emerging technologies, policy, economy and finance considerations and the management of offshore projects.
-Our speakers on the 2022 course were from the following companies:
+Our speakers for the 2023 course are from the following companies:

 entry requirements - who should attend

 This programme will suit those who work in the offshore energy and renewables industry, in both an onshore and offshore offer environment, and who have a strong interest in obtaining a deeper understanding of each stage of the lifecycle of an offshore wind project.

 This programme is also an ideal opportunity for delegates to meet like-minded professionals who are involved in different parts of the offshore wind sector.

 - Insurance brokers, underwriters, and claims handlers

 Upon completion of the course, delegates will be awarded a Teesside University Renewable Academy certificate of completion.